Diffusion and operator entanglement spreading: Non-integrable dynamics

-\paragraph*{Non-integrable dynamics.---} The soliton picture outlined so far should breakdown for generic models, because they do not possess quasiparticles.
-However, it has been suggested in Ref.~\onlinecite{muth-2011} that if a a global conservation law is present, the R\'enyi operator entanglement $S^{(2)}$ of the associated local operator exhibits logarithmic growth.
-On the other hand, for systems without conservation laws, for instance Floquet systems, the linear growth of operator entanglement is supported by several exact calculations~\cite{bertini-2019,bertini-2020,bertini-2020a}.
-Our $tDMRG$ results for $P_\downarrow$ are shown in Fig.~\ref{fig3:chaos}.
-It is enlightening to first consider the integrable case for $\Delta'=0$ and $\Delta=0.4$ (red lines).
-At very short times $t\approx 2$, the $OSEE$ exhibits a jump.
-This reflects that at $\Delta=0$ the $OSEE$ saturates.
-Then, there is an intermediate regime for $t\lesssim 10$, where a nearly-linear growth is present.
+The soliton picture should breakdown for generic models, because they do not possess quasiparticles.
+According to the random-unitary scenario, this would imply a linear growth of the $OSEE$.
+However, it has been suggested in Ref.~\onlinecite{muth-2011} that if a conservation law is present, the R\'enyi operator entanglement $S^{(2)}$ of the associated local operator exhibits logarithmic growth, even if the system is nonintegrable.
+Notice that for systems without conservation laws, for instance Floquet systems, the linear growth of operator entanglement is supported by exact calculations~\cite{bertini-2019,bertini-2020,bertini-2020a}.
+Our $tDMRG$ results for $P_\downarrow$ are in Fig.~\ref{fig3:chaos}.
+It is enlightening to first consider the integrable case for $\Delta'=0$ and $\Delta=0.4$.
+At very short times $t\approx 2$, the $OSEE$ exhibits a jump, reflecting that at $\Delta=0$ the $OSEE$ saturates (see the result for $\Delta=0$ in the Figure).
+Then, there is an intermediate regime, where a nearly-linear growth is present.
 The asymptotic behavior sets in at longer times.
 Upon breaking integrability $tDMRG$ simulations become more challenging.
-In Fig.~\ref{fig3:chaos} we consider $\Delta'=0.1,0.15,0.2$.
 At short times a linear increase is observed.
-However, this could be reminiscent of the transient regime also observed in the integrable case.
-In fact, a change in behavior happens at $t^*(\Delta')$, and $t^*$ increases upon increasing $\Delta'$.
-From the data it is difficult to establish whether the asymptotic behavior is linear.
+However, this could be reminiscent of the transient regime also observed for $\Delta'=0$.
+In fact, a change in behavior happens at $t^*(\Delta')$, with $t^*$ increasing with $\Delta'$.
 The data in Fig.~\ref{fig3:chaos} are compatible with two scenarios.
 In one scenario the $OSEE$ increases linearly at asymptotically long times.
 The asymptotic regime sets in after a long transient in which the system behaves as if it was integrable.
 The prefactor of the linear growth should presumably increase with $\Delta'$.
 Alternatively, the breaking of integrability gives rise to a longer transient, as compared with the integrable case, before the logarithmic behavior sets in.
-One should observe that a longer transients should be expected generically for nonintegrable systems because transport is dominated by diffusion.
+Longer transients should be expected generically for nonintegrable systems because transport is dominated by diffusion.